-When I was in rehab, I made sure I mentioned that fact to everyone I met.
+When I was in a rehab, which was as good as the delray beach rehab, I made sure I mentioned that fact to everyone I met.

 To the checker at the grocery store down the road: “Could you double bag this 24-pack of soda?
 I have to walk, because I’m in rehab.”